SNAP Benefits in Utah: How to Apply and Qualify

 In-Person Application

-If you prefer face-to-face assistance, you can visit an eligibility services center.
-Staff can help you fill out the form and answer questions about the process or your eligibility.
+If you prefer face-to-face assistance, you can apply at any Department of Workforce Services employment center.
+Staff can help you with the form and answer any questions you may have about the process.

-Applying by mail is an option if you cannot apply online or in person.
-You will need to download and print the application form, fill it out, and mail it to the DWS.
+Applying by mail is another option.
+You can download the application form, fill it out by hand, and mail it to the DWS.
+This method is useful if you lack reliable internet access.

 How to Contact EBT Customer Service in Utah

-Hours: Staff are available Monday through Friday, from 8 a.m. to 5 p.m.
-MT.
+• Hours: Monday through Friday, from 8 a.m. to 5 p.m.
+Mountain Time.

 See Utah EBT Customer Service Contacts